This trip is planned for 2027 and tentative for 2028. Start date Jan 17

 Next, we will take a short drive inland to Alamos, a Colonial town, popular with the Hollywood crowd in the early 20th century.
 We will have a city tour, followed by a wander around of the back streets of the town at night, with a donkey carrying our wine.
 We will be entertained by professional musicians along the way.
 This is a tradition that started in Iberia in the 13th century.
 They are called Callejoneadas, and this occurs in both Alamos and Guanajuato in Mexico.

 Next it is time to head for El Fuerte.
 This is where we will store our RV's when we take the train to Copper Canyon.
 Dogs are taken care of, and often one of the Wagon Master couple stay behind.
 We will do some tours in El Fuerte, including visiting a Mayo Indian village to be entertained by the deer dancers and a medicine man.
 We will also do an early morning nature boat trip up a river to observe nature, and view some ancient Petrogyyths.
 One evening will attend the El Zorro dinner show.
-El Fuerte is the brithplace of the real Zorro (yes he did exist).
+El Fuerte is the birthplace of the real Zorro (yes, he did exist).

 We catch the train to Copper Canyon, about a 5 hour trip one one of the most famous railway journeys of the world.
 We will stay at 2 hotels in Copper Canyon, one on the canyon edge.
 We will tour the area and visit the Tarahumara Indians in their cave homes.
 This tribe is famous for long distance running, at high altitude no less.
-We also include the cable car acoss the canyon.
+We also include the cable car across the canyon.
 For the braver among you, there is also a zip Line option (extra).
 Actually 2 to choose from, one that shoots across the canyon, and one that goes in 8 segments over side canyons including 2 scary suspension bridges (see photo).
 If you are familiar with Vancouver, Canada, think Lynn Canyon on steroids.
 A jello container is advised to transport your remains afterwards.

 After El Fuerte we will spend beach days in Las Glorias and Mazatlan, with side tours in both, included.
+In Mazatlan we will experience the spectacular Mazatlan Carnival

 We do run trips in both English and French.
 The company runs them as separate entities.
 However the Canadian dollar does tend to keep pace with the Mexican Peso better then the USD.
 Since 95% of our expenses are in Pesos, this protects us more from wild exchange swings, plus overall about 3/4 of our customers are Canadian, when you include both English and French operations, so it makes sense to price in that currency.
 We do, however, accept US dollars at the book exchange rate (not buy/sell) and you may make your payments in US equivalent.
 We have a widget to do the conversion, that appears on several pages on our sites.

-Note this can vary a bit
+Note this can vary a bit by season.

 Day 1